Eigenstate/vmd-python/README.md

 Python interface, and can be pickled and have different representations.
 It's a class.
 However molecule is a module that allows loading and saving of molecules while tracking them by an integer index.

-## Installation
-Wow it is INSTALLABLE NOW!
-This has been really hard to get working so please be happy for me.

-Simple binary installation with conda (currently linux-x86\_64 only)

-    conda install -c https://conda.anaconda.org/rbetz vmd-python

-For other architectures, use pip:
-Easy installation with pip:

-    pip install -i https://pypi.anaconda.org/rbetz/simple vmd-python

-Or, if you download the source:

-    python setup.py build
-    python setup.py install

-Installation can take a while since it compiles VMD from source.

-## Dependencies
-vmd-python has the following dependencies:

-    * libnetcdf >= 4.3
-    * numpy
-    * python 2.7 or 3.6

 ## Licensing